-- Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
+3. Crank the engine with your foot off the accelerator pedal by turning the ignition key to START.
 Release the key when the engine starts.
-If the engine starts, but fails to run, repeat the above procedure. - If the engine is very hard to start in extremely cold or hot weather, depress the accelerator pedal fully and hold it to help start the engine.
+If the engine starts, but fails to run, repeat the above procedure.

+- If the engine is very hard to start in extremely cold or hot weather, depress and hold the accelerator pedal to help start the engine.